What Is a Yoga Wheel?

 3. Will there be any improvement in my poses?

-Why Do I Need it in My Practice?
+Why Do I Need a Yoga Wheel in My Practice?

 Yoga Wheel Poses

 The wheel is created to be used for a series of different functions during the practice.
 Most yoga poses utilize the entire body from the back, chest, shoulders, hips, legs, arms, and core to name a few.
-Some yoga poses in particular 5 can tremendously be improved with the use of the wheel.
+Some yoga poses can be explored in different ways with the use of the wheel, inviting you to seek out new possibility in your practice.

 1. Heart Opener: Triangle